csdurfee/csdurfee.github.io/content/majority-voting-ensemble-learning.md

 For every pair of fake classifiers with 60% accuracy, they will both be right `60% * 60% = 36%` of the time, and both wrong `40% * 40% = 16%`.
 So they will agree `36% + 16% = 52%` of the time at minimum.

 That's different from the real world.
-Machine learning algorithms trained on the same data will make a lot of the same mistakes.
+Machine learning algorithms trained on the same data will make a lot of the same mistakes and get a lot of the same questions right.
 If there are outliers in the data, any classifier can overfit on them.
 And they're all going to find the same basic trends in the data.
 If there aren't a lot of good walrus pictures in the training data, every model is probably going to be bad at recognizing walruses.
 There's no way to make up for what isn't there.

 ## Theory vs Reality